approov/quickstart-android-kotlin-retrofit/README.md

 ```

 The `<enter-your-config-string-here>` is a custom string that configures your Approov account access.
 This will have been provided in your Approov onboarding email.

-This initializes Approov when the app is first created.
-A companion object allows other parts of the app to access the singleton Approov instance.
-All calls to `ApproovService` and the SDK itself are thread safe.

 It is possible to pass an empty string to indicate that no initialization is required.
 Only do this if you are also using a different Approov quickstart in your app (which will use the same underlying Approov SDK) and this will have been initialized first.